-As more fully described herein, the City's obligation to make Loan Payments with respect to the Series 2022 Bonds under the Financing Agreement will, in addition to the annual appropriation covenant discussed above, be secured by the CID Sales Tax Revenues (defined herein).
+As more fully described herein, the City's obligation to make Loan Payments with respect to the Series 2021 Bonds under the Financing Agreement will, in addition to the annual appropriation covenant discussed in the preceding paragraph, be secured by the CID Sales Tax Revenues (defined herein).
 The CID Sales Tax Revenues are subject to annual appropriation by the Board of Directors of the CID.
 The CID Sales Tax Revenues consist of the collections of a sales tax levied by the CID, less certain administration and collection costs.